VegaDeftwing/OpGuidesHugoSrc/content/Engineering/linuxshell.md

   * "ripgrep is a line-oriented search tool that recursively searches your current directory for a regex pattern.
 By default, ripgrep will respect your .gitignore and automatically skip hidden files/directories and binary files. ripgrep has first class support on Windows, macOS and Linux, with binary downloads available for [every release](https://github.com/BurntSushi/ripgrep/releases). ripgrep is similar to other popular search tools like The Silver Searcher, ack and grep."
   * **TLDR**: Search into your text files really fast with regex support.
   * [RGA](https://phiresky.github.io/blog/2019/rga--ripgrep-for-zip-targz-docx-odt-epub-jpg/) is like ripgrep on steroids- seaches though PDFs, ebooks, office docs, compressed files, etc.
+  * [Semgrep](https://semgrep.dev/docs/getting-started/) may be a better fit for doing code stuff
 * [echowo](https://fluff.haus/kokoscript/echowo)
   * alternative to echo, but significantly furrier